Kristina01111000/Drws_site/README.md

 	- Switch all menus
 	- Check on the other sites to make sure they are correct
 	- Brainstorm potential other names
-- Make sure the google doc is ok for people to use
+- Make sure the google doc is ok for people to use, looks good, instructions clear
 - On https://growingholistically.com/join/ make the columns match up
 - Make the columns on https://growingholistically.com/the-four-element-scorecard/ match the columns above
 - Remove the 30 day challenge from freebies menu